 The district designates the individual(s) identified below as the employee(s) responsible for coordinating the district's response to complaints and for complying with state and federal civil rights laws.
-The individual(s) also serve as the compliance officer(s) specified in AR 5145.3 - Nondiscrimination/Harassment as the responsible employee(s) to handle complaints regarding unlawful discrimination (such as discriminatory harassment, intimidation, or bullying).
+The individual(s) also serve as the compliance officer(s) specified in AR 5145.3 -

+Nondiscrimination/Harassment as the responsible employee to handle complaints regarding sex discrimination.
 The individual(s) shall receive and coordinate the investigation of complaints and shall ensure district compliance with law.